TyrangYang/TyrangYang_blog/content/posts/gitLearningNote.md

 `git rm --cached <file name>`

-`git rm -r --cached .` This command will set file to be untracked.
+`git rm -r --cached .` This command will set file to be untraced.

 `-r` means recursively